-A 3.0 cumulative QPA and a 'C' or better in all the above courses transferred or completed to meet the requirements.
+We require a 3.0 cumulative GPA and a 'C' or better in all the above courses transferred or completed to meet the requirements.

 All students ADMITTED to the program must complete:

 A variety of health and security clearances (including CPR certification) required by clinical and community education sites.
 Compliance with these requirements is monitored via EXXAT.
 A full list of these clearances and instructions for how to create a EXXAT account are made available after entry to the program.

 Occupational Therapy Overview (only offered to students who are already admitted) - 0 credits